lewisgoing/INFO492B-Week4Lab/README.md

 ![Alt text](image-3.png)
 ### Step 2: Gating

 A gate plugin serves as an efficient tool for minimizing background noise in vocal tracks.
-While some prefer manually editing their audio by removing non-vocal sections for greater control, utilizing a gate can be a simpler and quicker alternative during the mixing process.
+While some prefer manually editing their audio by removing non-vocal sections for greater control, utilizing a gate can be a more straightforward and quicker alternative during mixing.

 Operating a gate might seem daunting, but it's surprisingly straightforward.
 For most gate plugins, the key adjustment is the threshold setting.
 This threshold determines the dB level at which the gate activates.
 Sounds above this level are allowed through, while those below are silenced.
-For instance, if your vocal is clear at -12dB and the background noise is around -48dB, setting the gate threshold between -20dB to -30dB would be effective.
+For instance, if your vocal is clear at -12dB and the background noise is around -48dB, setting the gate threshold between -20dB to -30dB is effective.

 Furthermore, many gate plugins offer visual aids to help you easily identify and set the appropriate threshold values.

 - **Purpose:** Eliminate background noise and unwanted breath sounds between phrases.
-  - **How to:** Set the gate threshold so that it cuts off the noise but doesn't affect the vocal parts.
-Take note of the lowest DB level of audio that you want to keep and set your gate threshold below it to remove the unimportant audio information below this DB level.
+  - **How to:** Set the gate threshold to cut off the noise but don't affect the vocal parts.
+Take note of the lowest DB level of audio you want to keep and set your gate threshold below it to remove the unimportant audio information below this DB level.
 - **Consideration:**
   - Be careful not to set the threshold too high, as it might cut off softer parts of the vocal.
 - **Tools:**